AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 much ink to use to print the image onto paper), and do not store linear data.

 This is a brief description of why these are not the same, what linear-light means, and why using scene-referred images may be beneficial.
-For simplicity, we will assume the image is either photographed by a digital camera, or generated by software which is intended to produce images which appear to be digital photographs (*photorealistic* images), and that the image is displayed on a computer monitor.
+For simplicity, the explanation here assumes the image is photographed by a digital camera and is displayed on a computer monitor.
+This discussion also applies to software generated images which are intended to appear to be digital photographs (*photorealistic* images): since that software works by mimicking the behavior of digital cameras, it should generate images that can be treated as if they were produced by a camera.

 Note that although OpenEXR images were designed to store scene-referred color, this is not enforced by the library so OpenEXR images are not guaranteed to be scene-referred or to store linear-light values.
 There may be practical reasons store image data in an OpenEXR image encoded with a different convention.
+OpenEXRs may also store data which is not RGB color, such as displacement maps or point positions.
 When sharing OpenEXR images with others, it is important to clarify exactly how the data is represented in the file.
 This also means the default processing applied by a software package to an OpenEXR image may not be consistent with the way the data is stored.

 Input vs Output: Tone mapping and creativity
 ============================================